- Home

 Most mortgage lenders allow you to overpay your mortgage, but there is usually an upper limit on how much extra you can pay in a year.
 The majority of mortgages enable you to make overpayments amounting to up to 10% of your outstanding mortgage balance each year.

 You should check your lender’s particular overpayment limits and penalties.
 If you are on your lender’s standard variable rate (SVR), you may be able to overpay as much as you want.
 Overpayment limits and penalties sometimes only apply when you are on a fixed rate deal, so you might be able to overpay more once the deal ends.
-If you are on a tracker deal, there may or may not be an overpayment limit, but it depends on the lender.
+If you are on a tracker deal, there may or may not be a limit on the overpayments you can make, but it depends on the lender.

 What are the advantages of overpaying your mortgage?

-The major advantage of overpaying your mortgage is that you will be able to reduce the amount you pay back so you can clear your mortgage early.
+The major advantage of overpaying your mortgage is that you will be able to reduce the amount you owe more quickly so you can pay off your mortgage early.

-Mortgage lenders tend to calculate interest on a daily basis, meaning that any reduction of your mortgage balance will immediately result in paying less interest.
-So if you make an overpayment, you reduce your mortgage term and lower the amount of interest you can be charged.
-This can amount to thousands of pounds worth of savings over the course of a typical 25-year mortgage term.
+Mortgage lenders tend to calculate interest on a daily basis, meaning that any reduction of your mortgage balance will immediately result in you paying less interest.

 Your lender may provide an overpayment calculator on their site to help you calculate the savings you could make.
 Always do the maths first to see if making overpayments would be worthwhile, and speak to a mortgage advisor to help figure out what your best repayment options are.